drew-wks/ASK/roadmap.md

 # ASK Feature Roadmap
-These are some of the the things I plan to do over the coming months
+These are some of the the things I plan to do over the coming months to continue to improve ASK

 ## Library (Corpus) Management
 - Report and administrate directly at the vector db "source of truth"